 Concrete is mixed in the concrete truck, brought by wheelbarrow, and poured by hand at each pier location.
 This keeps large concrete mixing trucks off your driveway and on the street where the heavy truck won’t damage any of your property.

-Concrete trucks can be a little noisy, but it will be on the street and not right by your home.
+Concrete trucks can be a little noisy, but they will be on the street and not right by your home.
 Once all the pouring is done, then it’s time to wait.

 4. Downtime aka The Curing (7 to 10 days)

 Concrete needs time to cure without pressure on it, this is what makes it the strongest for your home’s piers.
 The heavier your home is, the more time it should take to cure the concrete.
 So work will stop at your home for this curing period but we will do a little cleanup too.

 Remember that pile of dirt in your driveway? (really, it’s hard to forget about) After Work Phase 1 is complete, the dirt can be hauled away.
 We get someone else to do this part for us.
 An independent trucking contractor that we hire out will come on the Saturday or Sunday after Phase 1 and take the dirt away.
 Yay!

 But wait, all that dirt left your driveway, well . . . dirty?
 We know.
 That’s why we will come by ASAP after the dirt is gone to pressure wash your driveway for you.
 Nice, huh?